juancarlospaco/nim-telegram-bot/README.md

 the filename will be the command to trigger the plugin, eg `baz.jpg` will be `/baz` on Telegram chat, the file will be sent as attached Document file to chat by the bot, anything you want the bot to share just copy it to that folder.
+File extension is case sensitive, so it must be lower case.

 Example Static Files plugin: Any file is Ok.